-Moonfire Publishing is an independent press located in South Saint Paul, Minnesota.
-We specialize in speculative titles ranging from fantasy and science fiction stories to humorous works that touch upon paranormal themes.
+Moonfire Publishing is an independent press specializing in speculative titles ranging from fantasy and science fiction stories to humorous works that touch upon paranormal themes.
 We seek out the strange, the unusual, the macabre, and the unconventional, and our titles reflect that vision.
 Follow this site today for updates and announcements.

 Written in Blood, by Sheila Marshall and Scott Stenwick.
 David Killian is an ancient vampire with the power to write the fate of the Northland in his own blood.
 When he writes the ideal lover and companion into life, he summons artist Kristie Slay from Chicago to Castle Danger on the North Shore of Lake Superior.
 Kristie is drawn by the town’s mystery, and the surprise of a new love springing from her past.
 But she carries with her a hidden secret that may lead to both their undoing.
 Summer 2017.

 Go Fork Ye Crooked Spoon, and Let Me Live My Knife! by Sheila Marshall.
 This whimsical guide to cooking and carving meats is written in Shakespearean language and includes amusing quotations from the Bard.
 It is filled with striking black and white illustrations by Twin Cities artist Sarah Marie Wash that complement the instructive and irreverent text.
 Learn to cook and carve, with hearty laughs all the while.
 Fall 2017.